TheVole/bbEqualizer/readme.markdown

 ```

 **Points to note:** The values of the bb-equalizer-part attribute should be unique and do not have to be the same as the elements ids.

+## Thanks
+Thanks go to Myung Kil for his help in this effort.